Luke Carroll: Early life and education

+Career

 Television and film

 Carroll started out in guest roles in some Australian shows, including The Flying Doctors, Lift Off, The Man from Snowy River, Ocean Girl and Water Rats, but made a name for himself when he took the leading role in the film Australian Rules.

 He then had regular roles in some Australian dramas, including The Alice (2005) and the mini-series RAN (2006).
 In 2007, he co-hosted (with Cathy Freeman) Going Bush, a travel show for SBS Television.
 Later that year he completed filming in The Tender Hook, and also filmed a seven-week stint in the soap opera, Home and Away.

 In September 2009, he hosted The Deadlys for SBS.
 Also in 2009, he co-starred in the film, Stone Bros. and appeared in Subdivision.
 In 2010 he starred in Needle.